MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- `reps` = the number of switches and number of reps to perform
+- set up a hash `switches` to represent the switches and their current state:
+  - keys are the numbers 1 up to `reps`
+  - values all start at -1 (i.e. off)
+- iterate over `switches`
+  - on each iteration, start at the key that has the same number as the `rep` number
+    - visit every switch that is a multiple of that number
+    - flip the sign of every key visited (1 to -1 or vice versa)
+- once all iterations are complete, return an array of the keys that equal 1 (on)

 # # # # # # # # # # # # # # # # # # # # # # # # #